Should We Teach Kids About Porn's Harms? Yes, and Here's How

 The reasons from the list below that you might choose to give or emphasize with your kids will depend on their age and personality and your own moral and religious convictions.

-- Pornography treats people as objects to be used and abused for the sexual pleasure of viewers and the profit of the pornographers.
+- Pornography sometimes treats people as objects to be used and abused for the sexual pleasure of viewers and the profit of the pornographers.
 But every person has human dignity and should never be disrespected or exploited.

 - Sex is an important way of expressing and deepening love between people.
-Porn separates sex from love.
+Porn sometimes separates sex from love.
 It can give a false picture of human sexuality as being abusive and often violent—the opposite of what sex is really like in relationships that are loving.

 - A woman whose husband uses pornography may feel like the victim of an affair.
 Porn use by women has recently been found to be a factor in some divorces.